rlucas11/panelCodeR/README.md

 # panelCodeR Package

 This R package generates lavaan and mplus code for models for analyzing panel data.
 Currently, it can generate code for the bivariate STARTS model and a number of models nested under this more general model.
+The diagram below shows the STARTS model and its components, which include a stable-trait (ST) component, an autoregressive trait (ART) component, and a state (S) component for each variable.

+![Diagram of STARTS Model](images/startsTransparent.png)

-Specifically, it is possible to set different variance components to zero, which results in a reduced model.
-For instance, omitting the state variance at each wave results in the RI-CLPM and removing both the state and stable-trait variance results in the CLPM.
+Reduced form models can be specified by setting certain variance components equal to zero.
+For instance, omitting the state variance at each wave from the general model results in the RI-CLPM, and removing both the state and stable-trait variance results in the CLPM.
+Currently, it is possible to run bivariate and univariate versions of the following models:

+- STARTS (includes all components)
+- RI-CLPM (excludes state component)
+- ARTs (excludes stable-trait component)
+- STS (excludes autoregressive component)
+- CLPM (excludes stable-trait and state components)

+A number of additional options are also available.
+By default, the model imposes stationarity constraints, which set the variances, stabilities, and cross-lagged paths to be equal across waves; but this constraint can often be removed.
 It is also possible to remove the lagged paths.
-There are also some wrapper functions that create code for these models using appropriate options (see below).

-![Diagram of STARTS Model](images/startsTransparent.png)

-> [!CAUTION]
-> This package is under development and changes frequently.
-It is likely that the naming of functions will change substantially in future versions!  **You should also check the model code that is generated to make sure it is what you want!**

-## Updates!

-2/27/2024: Major changes to the package are starting.
-With version 0.0.0.9011, I added a new function called `panelcoder()` that will replace just about everything below with one command.
-I haven't updated this readme yet to describe the function, but you should be able to use the R help function do see the details.
-The panelcoder command can also plot the implied and actual correlations for increasingly long lags as a way of visualizing the fit of the model.
-I also added a new function to create parcels for items (see the help for `parcel()`).
-All of the existing functions still work, but they will eventually be deprecated in favor of the simpler `panelcoder()` command.
-If you run into any problems with the old commands after updating the package let me know.
-I tried to avoid changing anything that would break the old commands, but I may have missed something.

-12/29/2023: Wrote new functions and summary method for lavaan code.
-Now you can use `run_starts_lavaan()` and related wrapper functions to build and run code for lavaan.
-Also prints nice summary of most important results.

-12/27/2023: Implemented latent occasion variables with multiple indicators for lavaan.
-I also added some utilities for testing these models.
-The function `gen_starts()` generates data based on the STARTS model and `addIndicators()` can take that generated data and add indicators for each variable at each wave.

-12/24/2023: The code to compare univariate models in Mplus has been added to the package.

-12/22/2023: The code to run the DPM model in Mplus has been added to the package.

-12/20/2023: I turned this into an R package.
-In doing this, I made a few naming changes, mostly to the lavaan functions.

-11/15/2023: I added code to generate Mplus data for a dynamic panel model.
-This code is in buildMplusDpm.R and it has very similar options as basic code described below.

-Also note that if there is something that the Mplus code does that you want to do in Mplus, I have been testing the `mplus2lavaan.modelSyntax()` command from the `lavaan` package, and it seems to work pretty well.
-The one problem is that it doesn't seem to handle phantom variables correctly.

-11/15/2023: I updated the code to allow for multiple indicators at each wave (only for Mplus).
-This is specified through two new arguments to the mplus functions: `xIndicators` and `yIndicators`.
-The default for these is `1`.
-If you set these to something greater than 1, the model will specify multiple indicators.
-You will need to make sure these are labeled with letters from 'a' to the letter corresponding to the maximum number of indicators (e.g., 'c' for 3 indicators).
-In other words, if you had three indicators, you need to have variables in your file labeled "x1a," "x1b," and "x1c" for Wave 1.
-I also added correlations between the same indicator at different wave, and by these are constrained so that correlations across equally long lags are equal (e.g., x1a with x2a is the same as x3a with x4a).
-Set the 'constrainCor' argument to FALSE to allow these to vary freely.
+Correlations between the components for the two variables in bivariate models can also be included or excluded.

+The package handles data with multiple indicators per wave (as long as the same indicators are available at each wave).
+In addition, most models can be run even if certain waves are missing.
+This is accomplished through the use of phantom variables for missing waves, but stationarity constraints must be included for these to work.

+Finally, there are a few helper functions.
+The package includes a function called `gen_starts()` that generates data from a STARTS model with user specified parameters (e.g., different amounts of variance for each component or different lagged paths).
+This can be useful for seeing how the models behave under different data-generating processes.
+There is a related function called `addIndicators()` that can take the data from `gen_starts()` and make multiple indicators for each wave.

+There are two functions that are useful after you have run a model. `panelplot()` will plot the implied stabilities and actual stabilities for increasingly long waves (up to the length of the study).
+This can be useful for visualizing the ways that the model might not describe the underlying data well.
+The function `panelcode()` prints a formatted version of lavaan or mplus code used to run the model.
+This can be useful for checking that everything was specified correctly or for modifying the basic code for variations that the package cannot handle.

 ## Installation